NOAA-EMC/global-workflow/docs/source/init.rst

 where ``$MACHINE`` is currently ``wcoss2``,  ``hera`` or ``jet``.
 Additional options will be available as support for other machines expands.

 .. note::
-   UFS-UTILS builds on Orion but due to lack of HPSS access there is no ``gdas_init`` driver for Orion nor support to pull initial conditions from HPSS for the ``gdas_init`` utility.
+   UFS-UTILS builds on Orion/Hercules but due to lack of HPSS access there is no ``gdas_init`` driver for Orion/Hercules nor support to pull initial conditions from HPSS for the ``gdas_init`` utility.

 Several small jobs will be submitted: